Get UPdate

 Project Management Software for Mind Map

 The mind map is also a powerful tool to manage your projects.
 Unlike other project management tools, the mind map is less formal, yet more flexible.
 You can use it to break the whole complex project into smaller tasks that are easy to manage to-do lists and analyze problems.
-With a mind map, you can insert pictures, link files, and drill down to focus on a specific part, which other tools couldn't do.
+With a mind map, you can insert pictures, link files, and drill down to focus on a specific part, which other tools could not do.

 Project Management Software for Status Table

 The Status table is an effective tool that is used to track project progress.
-It doesn't contain too much detail about the project duration and task relations, but with more focus on the status and complete progress.
+It does not contain too much detail about the project duration and task relations, but with more focus on the status and complete progress.
 A great function of the status table is that it can include people who take charge of the task, so that project leaders can better evaluate employee performance and know who to reach when there is a problem.

 Project Management Software for Mind Map